 If downpipe positions are restricted then it is possible to increase the system size of both gutter and pipe.
 It is also possible to produce sumped or tapered outlets.
 Two outlets side by side fed into a hopper and pipe – all these offer a means to increase the flow capacity of a system.

 The design of a gravity system can be carried out by any of the MGMA members in accordance with EN 12056; however a siphonic system need to be designed by an accredited specialist siphonic drainage company.
-Please refer to MGMA Guidance Document GD06 for more information – the guidance can be downloaded here.
+Please refer to MGMA Guidance Document GD06 for more information.

 Pressed gutters are usually specified for their easily variable size and capacity – these are pressed from various thicknesses of material in steel or aluminium, dependent on size.